-Any person who is engaged in the deduction of TDS is required to issue TDS certificate.
+Any person who is engaged in the deduction of TDS is required to issue a TDS certificate.
 To deduct TDS, a deductor must first obtain TAN registration.
 Presently, TAN registration is provided along with company registration automatically.

 Types of TDS Certificate